Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: Introduction

 \section{Introduction}

 Richard Thompson defined three countable discrete groups $F\subset T\subset V$ in unpublished notes in the mid 1960s.
-These groups are famous for; witnessing for the first time rare behaviours in group theory, for remaining mysterious after extensive studies, and for naturally appearing in various parts of mathematics, see the expository article \cite{Cannon-Floyd-Parry96}.
+These groups are famous for witnessing for the first time rare behaviours in group theory, for remaining mysterious after extensive studies, and for naturally appearing in various parts of mathematics, see the expository article \cite{Cannon-Floyd-Parry96}.
 For instance $T,V$ were the first examples of infinite simple finitely presented groups (they are in fact of type $F_\infty$) and $F$ was the first example of a torsion-free group of type $F_\infty$ with infinite geometric dimension \cite{Brown-Geoghegan84, Brown87}.
-The group $F$ is still unknown to be amenable (or weakly amenable, exact or sofic) even though $F$ is non-elementary amenable and does not contain non-Abelian free groups \cite{Brin-Squier85}.
+The group $F$ is still unknown to be amenable (or weakly amenable, exact or sofic) even though $F$ is not elementary amenable and does not contain non-abelian free groups \cite{Brin-Squier85}.
 The lack of understanding of these groups comes from the difficulty in constructing actions for them such as (unitary) representations.
+Note that an irreducible representation of $F$ is either one dimensional or infinite dimensional, and thus difficult to construct.

-In a different context Cuntz defined in 1977 the so-called Cuntz algebra $\cO:=\cO_2$: the universal C*-algebra generated by $s_0,s_1$ satisfying $s_0s_0^* + s_1s_1^*=1$ and $s_0^*s_0 = s_1^*s_1 = 1$ \cite{Cuntz77}.
+In a different context, Dixmier considered in 1964 the universal C*-algebra $\cO:=\cO_2$ generated by $s_0,s_1$ satisfying $s_0s_0^* + s_1s_1^*=1$ and $s_0^*s_0 = s_1^*s_1 = 1$ \cite{Dixmier64}.
+This C*-algebra was deeply studied by Cuntz and is today named after him \cite{Cuntz77}.
 The Cuntz algebra was the first example of a separable purely infinite simple C*-algebra.
 It plays a key role in the classification of simple infinite C*-algebras, see the recent survey \cite{Aiello-Conti-Rossi21} and reference therein for extensive details on $\cO$.
-The Cuntz algebra is an example of a non-type I C*-algebra making its representation theory difficult to comprehend by Glimm's celebrated result \cite{Glimm61}.
+It is a simple non-type I C*-algebra.
+This implies that its spectrum (i.e.~the space of isomorphism classes of irreducible representations of $\cO$) is large and has no obvious topology except the coarse one, see for instance \cite{Glimm61}.
 Moreover, the presentation of $\cO$ forces any of its representation to be infinite dimensional and thus not easily constructible.
-However, many families of representations of $\cO$ have been created, classified and studied providing powerful applications to (among others) harmonic analysis and wavelet theory, see for instance the introduction \cite{DHJ-atomic15} and the last section of this present article.
+However, many families of representations of $\cO$ have been constructed, classified and studied providing powerful applications to (among others) harmonic analysis and wavelet theory, see for instance the introduction \cite{DHJ-atomic15} and the last section of this present article.